wwoast/constantina/docs/ADMIN.md

 ## Authentication
-Constantina Authentication is currently in testing/WIP, and is documented for both testing and for input from peers.
+**Constantina Authentication is currently a work in progress, and is documented for both testing and for input from peers.**

 ### Enabling Authentication and Configuring Accounts